Understanding the Role of a Social Worker

 - Public health social workers are often responsible for helping people who have been diagnosed with chronic, life threatening or altering diseases and disorders, helping connect patients with plans and resources in order to help them cope.
+One of the most difficult things a person can go through is dealing with acute, chronic, and terminal illnesses and these social workers provide services to ease these patients’ process.
+These services include advising family care givers, providing patient education and counseling, making referrals to other services, case management interventions, planning hospital discharge, and organizing support groups.
 These social workers are often employed at health care centers, assisted living homes or in hospitals.

 Other Social Work Tasks

-Administrative duties and paperwork are generally a must for social workers, no matter what their specialization.
-Social workers are generally employed from 9-5, but those who offer emergency services in hospitals and other areas can also be assigned shift work.
+Accomplishing administrative duties and diligently completing paperwork are generally a requirement for social workers, no matter what their specialization is.
+Social workers are generally employed from 9-5, but those who offer emergency services in hospitals and other industries can also be assigned to shift work.
 For many social workers, outside visits and meetings are a constant challenge, as well as high case loads and understaffing.
-Many social workers find that despite challenges presented by these strains, this field is very satisfying as a career path.
+These obligations can often make it seem as though a social worker’s job is never done, but the most successful professionals relish the challenge.
+Many social workers find that despite these obstacles and the difficulties presented by these strains, this field can be a very satisfying career path.

-In case you’re still unsure of what exactly a social worker does on a daily basis, check out the helpful list of tasks below to get a better idea of the job is all about, provide by O*NET OnLine:
+In case you’re still unsure of what exactly a social worker does on a daily basis, peruse the helpful list of responsibilities and duties below, provided by o*net online, to get a better idea of what the job is all about.

 - Advocate for clients or patients to resolve crises.